 Kris received his bachelor of science in Biology from the University of Illinois and a master of arts in Dance/Movement Therapy from Naropa University.
 He received advanced training in Sensorimotor Psychotherapy (Level I) working with the navigation of trauma and a certification in Laban Movement Analysis.

-Kris has been in private practice for 24 years and also provides clinical supervision to dance therapist and counselors.
-He has taught at the undergraduate and graduate level for 20 years at Barat College, Columbia College Chicago and The School of the Art Institute teaching courses in group methods, supervision, interpersonal neurobiology, somatic practices and creative collaboration.
+Kris has been in private practice for 24 years and also provides clinical supervision to dance therapists and counselors.
+He has taught at the undergraduate and graduate level for 20 years at Barat College, Columbia College Chicago, and The School of the Art Institute teaching courses in group methods, supervision, interpersonal neurobiology, somatic practices, and creative collaboration.
 He has presented workshops extensively for the counseling community and at several conferences both regionally and nationally.
 Kris has served as vice president for the Illinois Dance Therapy Association (IDTA) and on the nominating committee for the American Dance Therapy Association (ADTA) and has been published in the book Grief and the Expressive Arts: Practices for Creating Meaning.
-For the past 16 years Kris has also been a co-collaborator in Sling Dance Co. and continues to explore the connection between creative process and health.
+For the past 16 years, Kris has also been a co-collaborator in Sling Dance Co. and continues to explore the connection between the creative process and health.

 Shannon has been a dance/movement therapist specializing in health and wellness for nearly 15 years.
 Shannon is certified in both Laban Movement Analysis and Movement Pattern Analysis.
 Shannon has taught graduate and undergraduate courses at Columbia College Chicago since 2005.
 She has taught internationally through the Wesley Institute.
 Shannon has served as the President of the Illinois Chapter of the American Dance Therapy Association (ADTA) as well as on the Board of Directors for the ADTA.